 In an age of increasing nihilism where spirituality in any form gets eschewed as nonsense and where compassion, humanity’s long-time most esteemed value, has been rendered not only passe but something to be mocked, the poetry of the Romantic Period offers itself as a potent antidote for these modern poisons.
 Romantic poetry justifies attention paid to things of the spirit and offers an abiding love for nature’s beauty in the other.
 It is upon these bedrock presuppositions that I have written a collection of poems entitled: The Romantic Series in that same tradition.

-This collection, a twelve book series, begins with a volume of poems dedicated to Wordsworth and ends with one devoted to the Bluestocking women of that era.
+This collection, a fourteen book series, begins with a volume of poems dedicated to Wordsworth and ends with one devoted to the Bluestocking women of that era.

 Beyond the values of spirit and love for one another, this series emphasizes, consistent with the Romantic tradition, that equity toward and for all human beings should reign paramount in our lives.